-The smoke creates a different atmosphere, not to mention it adds a quick dose of color in portrait, wedding or street photography.
+The smoke creates a different atmosphere, not to mention the fact that it adds a splash of color in portrait, wedding or street photography.
 In addition to that, the smoke bomb itself can be an interesting prop for your models.

 Why Use Smoke Bombs In Your Photography?

-The smoke can be used to create an interesting background, highlight movement as your model is moving around while holding the smoke bomb or simply to add a nice contrasting color to the photo.
+The smoke can be used to create an interesting background, highlight movement as your model is in motion while holding the smoke bomb or simply to add a nice contrasting color to the photo.

 If you want to quickly spice up your photos, smoke bomb photography is the way to go.
-Not to mention this can really make your online photography portfolio stand out.
+Not to mention the fact that this can really make your online photography portfolio stand out.

 How to Get Started With Smoke Bomb Photography

 Smoke bombs are also known as smoke grenades which means they are a type of pyrotechnic device or firework.
 In most cases, this means they are regulated by the government and, as such, there are many rules on where and when you can use them, as well as buy them.

 Before running out and buying your first set of smoke bombs, here are some tips that will help you get started: